 Many fitness lovers are rarely satisfied.
 They focus only on the progression until they have an image that a ‘motivating’ Instagram account would love to approve.
 And I am not knocking that, we all have to do what we feel is right for us.

-I just got a little tired of always progressing.
-I wanted to just say heck – not perfect, yet good enough.
+I just got a little tired of always progressing and I wanted to just say heck – not perfect, yet good enough.
 I felt that I had spent hours to the dedication of my shrinking silhouette.
 At some point, I needed to acknowledge and enjoy that.

 My transformation today continues in the sense that I am taking care of myself.
 I mean, yes I work out and want to do better than the last time.
 I always want to push myself to be the best in everything that I do.